spegelius/Dollo/README.md

-# Dollo
+# Dollo3D
-a fully printed 3D printer, that scales.
+A (almost) fully printed 3D printer, that scales.

 # Goals in order of priority